 Trees are tree-mendously important: they provide nuts and fruit for food, shelter from the rain and shade on sunny days, and most vitally, they breathe in our carbon dioxide and breathe out clean, fresh oxygen, which keeps our whole planet alive!
 The Cadette Trees badge is an incredible opportunity to get to the root of what makes these majestic plants so amazing.
 Design your dream treehouse, make a tree map of your neighborhood and identify the different species, or debate the pros and cons of logging and deforestation.
 Get to know your tree friends better by hiking through a grove of California Redwoods (Muir Woods, Calaveras or Sequoia National Parks are some of the best places in the state, but these gentle giants live all over!), going apple, orange, or even avocado picking in a local orchard, or branch out by visiting a local fire tower for a panoramic view of a forest.

 Sun, moon, clouds, stars—your girls will stretch their minds beyond our planet to learn about all the wonders seen and unseen (or that need a telescope) with the Senior Sky badge!
 Spot planets and identify constellations by hosting a star party, listen to sky creation myths from cultures around the world (including your own!), and understand the science behind air and light pollution.
-Visit your local planetarium, take photos of the stars with a night photography class, watch (and discuss) a TED Talk on climate change, or reach for the stars with Girl Scouts’ space science program!
+Visit your local planetarium (like the one at Cal Academy), take photos of the stars with a night photography class, watch (and discuss) a TED Talk on climate change, or reach for the stars with Girl Scouts’ space science program!

 Water may make up 71% of our planet, but it’s still a precious resource vital to all life on earth (and we think it’s pretty swell!)
 Dive into this beautiful element with the Ambassador Water badge!
 Make music from water sounds (or even build your own fountain), go kayaking or sailing with the Mariner Girl Scouts interest group, or learn about sustainability at a water treatment or desalinization plant.
 Design a new water filtration device, suggest water policy ideas to your local representatives, or get involved with marine conservation at the Marine Mammal Center, or with the Save the Bay program at the Aquarium of the Bay!